-A relapse occurs when a person who completes substance abuse treatment starts using his or her drug of choice again.
+A relapse occurs when a person, after having completed substance abuse treatment, starts using his or her drug of choice again.
 So, what is relapse if not a failure to stay sober?
 Individual outlook is a very important factor in the substance abuse recovery process, and it’s crucial to view a relapse as a learning opportunity rather than a failure.
-Relapses are far more common than most people may assume.
+Relapses are far more common than most people assume.
 The right outlook can often lead to more effective recoveries.
 The shock of reentering a dangerous lifestyle may be the final push a person needs to truly commit to recovery.

 Understanding Relapses And Why They Happen